MC-Madhuchandan/ABAP-Project/ABAP_Cloud.md

 ADVANTAGES OF BTP

-o	SCALABILITY
+1. SCALABILITY
-o	ELASTICITY (swap from one cloud to another) o	LOW TCO (total cost of ownership)
+2. ELASTICITY (swap from one cloud to another)
+3. LOW TCO (total cost of ownership)
-	Initial investment can be saved by licence cost and all
+  A.	Initial investment can be saved by licence cost and all

 ENVIRONMENT:
 It allows development and administration of business applications. environments are anchored in sap BTP on sub account level